stijn-dejongh/lovecraft_public_domain/raw_converts/dwh.md

 mixed with the distant chant of the Sabbat and the whimpers of Brown Jenkin in the gulf below he thought he heard another and wilder whine from unknown depths.
-Joe Mazurewicz--the prayers against the Crawling Chaos now turning to an inexplicably triumphant shriek--worlds of sardonic actuality impinging on vortices of febrile dream--I&auml;!
+Joe Mazurewicz--the prayers against the Crawling Chaos now turning to an inexplicably triumphant shriek--worlds of sardonic actuality impinging on vortices of febrile dream--Iä!
 Shub-Niggurath!
 The Goat with a Thousand Young. . . .

   They found Gilman on the floor of his queerly angled old garret room long before